Kerry Freedman

 Kerry Freedman is a Professor of Art and Design Education at Northern Illinois University and Coordinator of Doctoral Programs in the College of Visual and Performing Arts.
 She is also a past Head of the Art + Design Education Division.
 Professor Freedman's research focuses on questions concerning the relationship of curriculum to art, culture, and technology.
-Recently, she has particularly focused on inquiries into student learning through engagement with visual culture.
 She has provided significant leadership to the field through her various service roles and publications.
 Freedman's service roles include, but are not limited to: Senior Editor of Studies in Art Education, the research journal of the National Art Education Association, and World Councilor of the International Society for Education through Art, a UNESCO affiliate.
 She was the co-Chair of the Art Education Research Institute.

-Freedman is an active researcher with over 100 published articles and book chapters and her work has been translated into multiple languages.
+Freedman is an active researcher with nine books, over 120 published articles and book chapters, and her work has been translated into multiple languages.
 Freedman has done over 200 national and international presentations.
 She has been a Fulbright Scholar and Visiting Professor at several universities, including Harvard University, Cambridge University, University of Melbourne, University of Barcelona, and University of Sao Paulo.

 The art education paradigm shift to VCAE (Visual Culture Art Education) has been greatly influenced by her work.
 Freedman's book, Teaching Visual Culture, provided guidance in the transition from a narrow, discipline-based focus on fine art in education.
 Freedman argued that visual culture, including popular culture and fine art, is socially constructed and has become pervasive, shaping all aspects of public behavior and influencing conceptions of self.
 She sought a response to these conditions from educators to prepare students for the promises and pitfalls of visual culture.
 Recently, Kerry Freedman was an editor for the curriculum volume of The International Encyclopedia of Art & Design Education, the first art and design education encyclopedia to be published.

+Recently, she has particularly focused on inquiries into student learning through engagement with visual culture.
+She has also co-authored a book with Richard Siegesmund for Routledge on visual research methods and investigating AI in art and design education.